Skip to main content

 Fruit Juices (Sok od voća)

-Freshly squeezed fruit juices are popular, particularly during the summer months.
-Common options include orange, apple, and grapefruit juice.
+Freshly squeezed fruit juices are popular, especially in summer.
+You will usually find orange, apple, and grapefruit.

 juiceCold